open-policy-agent/opa/ADOPTERS.md

   December 2018, ~850 ORY Keto instances were running in a mix of pre-production and production environments.

+* [Spacelift](https://spacelift.io) is a specialized CI/CD platform
+  for infrastructure-as-code.
+Spacelift is [using OPA](https://docs.spacelift.io/concepts/policy) to provide flexible, fine-grained controls at various application decision points, including automated code review, defining access levels or blocking execution of unwanted code.

 Other adopters that have gone into production or various stages of testing include: